python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/installing-project-dependencies.md

 ## Installing specific dependency groups

 In some cases, like when you'll be using the configuration bootstrapping script, you might need to install extra dependencies that are not necessary for the bot project to function.
-These dependency are put in a separate optional group likewise:
+These dependencies are generally put in a separate optional group likewise:

 ```text
 [tool.poetry.group.group-name]